crisfervil/Jigsaw/readme.md

 $ npm install -g jigs
 ```

-Install the mean package.
+Install the MEAN module.
 This will install also the required components.
 ```
 $ jigs install jigsaw-mean
 ```